LarsMath/tutorial-algebraic-cryptanalysis/exercises/3TI/instructions.md

 # 3-TI Exercise

 In this exercise we will algebraically cryptanalyse 3-Tensor Isomorphism.

+## Problem statement

 The problem is, given two tensors, find a transformation between them:
 > Given $\mathcal{C}, \mathcal{D} \in \mathbb{F}_q^{n\times m \times k}$, find invertible matrices $(\mathbf{A}, \mathbf{B}, \mathbf{T}) \in GL_n \times GL_m \times GL_k$ such that:
 > $$ \sum_{i,j,l} \mathcal{C}_{ijk} \mathbf{A}_{ii'} \mathbf{B}_{jj'} \mathbf{T}_{ll'} = \mathcal{D}_{i'j'l'}$$

+## Implementing a solution

 In the notebook [3TI.ipynb](./3TI.ipynb) you can find a setup that generates a random 3-TI problem and a method for testing your solution.
 Try to solve the problem by designing the secret $(\mathbf{A}, \mathbf{B}, \mathbf{T})$ as solutions to a system of polynomial equations.
 Afterwards, you can either use your FXL algorithm or Sage's built-in [variety()](https://doc.sagemath.org/html/en/reference/polynomial_rings/sage/rings/polynomial/multi_polynomial_ideal.html#sage.rings.polynomial.multi_polynomial_ideal.MPolynomialIdeal_singular_repr.variety).
-In case you use your own FXL implementation, the systems are likely not semi-regular, so play around with your $D, k$ parameters to see what works.
+In case you use your own FXL implementation, the systems are likely not semi-regular, so play around with your $D, k$ FXL parameters to see what works.

 Try to see how large you can get $n,m,k$ while still being able to break the problem.
 If you reach the limit of your model, try to see if you can alter your model for better results.